contagon/handbook/handbook/12-primary.md

 ### 12.5.5 Role-Playing Activities

 Leaders and teachers should be careful when acting out sacred events in Primary.
 Heavenly Father and the Holy Ghost are not portrayed.
 Children may portray the Savior only in a Nativity scene.
-For additional guidelines, see [20.6.15](20-activities.md#20615-portrayal-of-deity).
+For additional guidelines, see [20.5.6](20-activities.md#2056-portrayal-of-deity).

-### 12.5.6 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)CTR Rings
+### 12.5.6 [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) CTR Rings

 When children begin the CTR 4 class, the Primary presidency or their Primary teacher may remind the children to “choose the right” and give them a green CTR ring.

 ### 12.5.7 Introducing the Children and Youth Program

-At the beginning of each year, the bishop, one of his counselors, or the Primary presidency may visit the home or Primary class of each child who will turn 8 during the year.
+At the beginning of each year, the bishop, one of his counselors, or members of the Primary presidency may visit the home or Primary class of each child who will turn 8 during the year.
 They introduce children and their parents to the Children and Youth program.
 Each child receives the emblems of belonging and a copy of [Personal Development: Children’s Guidebook](https://www.churchofjesuschrist.org/study/manual/personal-development-childrens-guidebook?lang=eng).

-For more information, see [ChildrenandYouth.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/youth/childrenandyouth/discover/children-and-youth-emblems).
+For more information, see [ChildrenandYouth.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/youth/childrenandyouth).